VRodos/VRodos/README.md

   - php_value max_input_vars 4000

-### Start servers
+### Servers install and run

 Two types of servers are needed:

-  - Apache server, e.g. locally using a xampp (Windows and Linux are supported).
+  - Apache server, e.g. locally using Xampp (Windows and Linux are supported).
     - It can run on http://127.0.0.1:80
+    - Xampp server is used for the content of the scenes.
+    - Xampp contains also mysql server which is needed for WordPress to work (and somewhere to save the data).
   - Node.js server for Networked-Aframe.
 To start Node.js server
     1) Go to networked-aframe/server and type:
         > npm install --force